fbef0102/Game-Private_Plugin/Plugin_插件/Witch_女巫/l4d_witch_chase_target_lock/readme.md

 # Description | 內容
-No matter how many people block her way, the witch will never change the target
+Fixed the issue that witch sometimes changes target to attack special infected or other people, the witch will never change the initial target

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>